MSLNZ/msl-equipment/docs/api/interfaces/gpib.md

     sudo usermod -a -G gpib $(whoami)

     echo ""
-    echo "Plug the GPIB-USB controller(s) into the appropriate USB port and run 'gpib_config'" echo "to update the 'board_type' for the controller(s) that you are using." echo "If you get an error, for example," echo "  failed to open device file '/dev/gpib0'" echo "unplug/re-plug the GPIB-USB controller (or restart the computer) and run 'gpib_config' again." echo "You may also delete the linux-gpib-$VERSION directory and the linux-gpib-$VERSION.tar.gz file."
+    echo "Plug the GPIB-USB controller(s) into the appropriate USB port and run 'sudo gpib_config'" echo "to update the 'board_type' for the controller(s) that you are using." echo "If you get an error, for example," echo "  failed to open device file '/dev/gpib0'" echo "unplug/re-plug the GPIB-USB controller (or restart the computer) and run 'sudo gpib_config' again." echo "You may also delete the linux-gpib-$VERSION directory and the linux-gpib-$VERSION.tar.gz file."
     ```